SaidSalama/Line-Follower-Robot/README.md

  .L293D Motor Driver
  .Jumpers wires
  ## Software
- I used Microship Studio IDE for this project but I developped the MCAL Layer myself Idid not use the Library of AVR
+ I used Microship Studio IDE for this project but I developped the MCAL  myself I did not use the Library of AVR
- Simulation is done by proteus
+ You can find the repo of the atmga32 peripheral drivers for other drivers if you need Simulation is done by proteus
  ### NOTE
  you can find more details about the systen in the control system file